Concentration of posterior probabilities and normalized L0 criteria: Approach

-From \eqref{eq:pp} posterior consistency means $\sum_{k \neq t}^{} B_{kt} r_{p_k,p_t} \stackrel{P}{\longrightarrow} 0$.
-The difficulty in high dimensions is that the number of terms $K-1$ grows with $n$, hence the sum can only vanish if each term $B_{kt} r_{p_k,p_t}$ converges to 0 quickly enough.
-Although this intuition is clear, obtaining probabilistic bounds for this stochastic sum is non-trivial.
-The $B_{kt}$'s may exhibit complex dependencies that require a delicate case-by-case treatment.
-To avoid dealing with high-dimensional stochastic sums, it is simpler to work with deterministic expectations to find conditions for $\sum_{k \neq t}^{} p(M_k \mid \by) \stackrel{L_1}{\longrightarrow} 0$.
-By definition of $L_1$ convergence, the goal is to show that
+From \eqref{eq:pp}, posterior consistency requires $\sum_{k \neq t}^{} B_{kt} p(M_k)/p(M_t) \stackrel{P}{\longrightarrow} 0$.
+The difficulty in high dimensions is that the number of models $K-1$ grows with $n$, hence the sum can only vanish if each term $B_{kt} p(M_k)/p(M_t)$ converges to 0 quickly enough.
+This intuition is clear, but obtaining probabilistic bounds for this stochastic sum is non-trivial, since the $B_{kt}$'s may exhibit complex dependencies.
+To avoid dealing with such high-dimensional stochastic sums, it is simpler to study deterministic expectations.
+Specifically, we study when $p(M_t \mid \by) \stackrel{L_1}{\longrightarrow} 1$, which by definition of $L_1$ convergence is equivalent to

+where $E_{f^*}(\cdot)$ is the expectation under $f^*$.
 Some remarks are in order.
 First, $L_1$ convergence in \eqref{eq:mean_ppwrong} implies convergence in probability.
 Let $b_n >0$ be a sequence such that $\mathop {\lim }\limits_{n \to \infty } b_n=0$, if $E_{f^*}(1-p(M_t\mid \by)) \preceq b_n$ then $1-p(M_t \mid \by)= O_p(b_n)$.
 Naturally \eqref{eq:mean_ppwrong} may require more stringent conditions than convergence in probability, but in regression we obtain essentially tight rates and the gains in clarity are substantial.
-Second, one can evaluate the sum on the right hand side of \eqref{eq:mean_ppwrong} for fixed $n$, $p$ and $K$, i.e. the expression can be used in non-asymptotic regimes.
-Finally, per Proposition \ref{PROP:CORRECTSEL_FROM_PP}, $E_{f^*}( p(M_t \mid \by))$ bounds the (frequentist) correct model selection probability and family-wise type I and II error rates.
+Second, one can evaluate the sum on the left-hand side of \eqref{eq:mean_ppwrong} for fixed $n$, $p$ and $K$, i.e. the expression can be used in non-asymptotic regimes.

+An advantage of studying $L_1$ convergence is that one automatically obtains a form of frequentist validity, in the sense of bounding relevant error probabilities, which helps justify the use of posterior probabilities (or normalized $L_0$ criteria) to quantify model choice uncertainty.